pellux-network/EDx52display/README.md

 ## [Wiki](https://github.com/pellux-network/EDx52display/wiki)

 For additional information or help with any encountered issues, visit the [Wiki](https://github.com/pellux-network/EDx52display/wiki).
+This includes info on getting the correct drivers for the X52

 ## Credits